Our School Vision Statement:

 "Almost everyone has had occasion to look back upon his school days and wonder what has become of the knowledge he was supposed to have amassed during his years of schooling… but it was so segregated when it was acquired and hence is so disconnected from the rest of experience, that is it not available under the actual conditions of life" (Dewey 1938, cited in Beane, 1997, p.6).

 Integration of the curriculum is an important part of St Clair School's approach to the delivery of the New Zealand Curriculum.
 This approach supports and extends literacy and mathematical skills as children utilise the '3-Rs' to broaden their understanding of the world.
-We believe that an integrated approach not only provides meaningful learning opportunities for children but also enables the school to fulfil its legal requirements as outlined in the National Education Goals and National Administration Guidelines, as well as fulfill its Charter goals and obligations.
+We believe that an integrated approach not only provides meaningful learning opportunities for children but also enables the school to fulfil its legal requirements, as well as fulfill its Charter goals and obligations.
 The school's success in delivering high quality learning opportunities to all students is reflected in our past Education Review Office (ERO) reports.

 One of the main aims of any school is to help students understand and make sense of their world.
 For learning to be long lasting, it is important that new experiences build on existing knowledge and skills.
 The integrated approach to curriculum delivery allows children to explore relatively complex issues that don't always fit simple curriculum categories.
 As children explore meaningful questions and issues, the integrated approach links individual subject areas in more meaningful contexts.